mobi3006/pierreinside/shellprogramming.md

 * http://www.davidpashley.com/articles/writing-robust-shell-scripts/

 Trotz all dieser Nachteile habe ich noch keine gute Alternative gefunden, wenn es um typische Dateioperationen (`cp`, `mv`, `ln`, `find`, `grep`, ...) geht.
 Für Contentbasierte Operationen (z.
 B. Suchen in XML-Files) ist es sicher nicht geeignet ... hier würde ich Perl, Python, Groovy, ... verwenden - das ist klar.
+Vielleicht ist Go eine Alternative ...

 In diesem Beitrag ([When to use Bash and when to use Perl/Python/Ruby?](http://superuser.com/questions/414965/when-to-use-bash-and-when-to-use-perl-python-ruby)) wird das Thema diskutiert und insbesondere dieser Argumentation kann ich zustimmen:

 > "Bash is closer to the file system and can be great for first draft solutions to problems which are NOT well defined.
-For this reason, a bash script might be a good first choice to prototype something in with the full intention of porting it to python once the problem is better understood." ([Travis](http://superuser.com/users/503698/travis))
+For this reason, a bash script might be a good first choice to prototype something in with the full intention of porting it to python once the problem is better understood." ([Travis](https://superuser.com/questions/414965/when-to-use-bash-and-when-to-use-perl-python-ruby/980247#980247))

 ---